itsFDavid/Laravel-Practice/03-Event-management/README.md

     - `GET /user`: return info about user with the token passed in the Authorization
 - Event:
     - `POST /events`: Create an event
-    - `GET /events`: Get all events, you can use this to get relations `?include=attendees.user, user`
+    - `GET /events`: Get all events, also can add this to get relationships `?include=attendees.user, user`
     - `GET /events/:id`: Get an event by id
     - `PUT /events/:id`: Update an event by ud
     - `DELETE /events/:id`: Delete an event by id
 - Attendee:
-    - `GET /events/:idEvent/attendees`: get all attendees for this event
+    - `GET /events/:idEvent/attendees`: get all attendees for this event, also can add this to get relationships `?include=attendees.user, user`
-    - `GET /events/:idEvent/attendees/:idAttendee`: return info about the attendee in this event
+    - `GET /events/:idEvent/attendees/:idAttendee`: return info about the attendee in this event, also can add this to get relationships `?include=attendees.user, user`
     - `DELETE /events/:idEvent/attendees/:idAttendee`: delete attende in this event
     - `POST /events/:idEvent/attendees`: create an attendee for this event with the token passed in the Authorization